kevinkserizawa/olist-sql-tableau-analysis/README.md

 4. Use file 06 to compare results against the executive metrics above.
 5. Export the results of files 07 and 08 with column headers as `olist_dashboard_orders.csv` and `olist_dashboard_items.csv`, then relate them in Tableau using `order_id`.

 These SQL scripts were reconstructed from the project analysis conversation and subsequently executed in SQL Server.
 Dashboard metrics and key analysis results were checked against earlier outputs.
 The data-quality checks document missing payment records, timestamp anomalies, and unmatched relationships.
-The original database creation and ingestion scripts are not included.
+The scripts used to create the database tables and import the CSV files are not included.

 ## Dataset reference and limitations